Heist opens first physical store, inspired by e-commerce

 At the DemoStudio, unwanted tights from the try-before-you-buy experience will be donated to Smart Works, a charity that provides interview clothing and coaching to long-term unemployed women hoping to enter the workplace.
 Customers will also be able to drop off any interview-ready clothing donations in-store.
 The brand is encouraging the activity on its Instagram page, where it gives customers tips on what clothing is appropriate to donate.

-The Heist DemoStudio is set to open this weekend (September 8) in the Seven Dials area of Covent Garden in London, which is also where luggage brand Away opened its first ever international store last week.
+The Heist DemoStudio will be open from September 8th until January 4th in the Seven Dials area of Covent Garden in London, which is also where luggage brand Away opened its first ever international store last week.
 As retail experts and the media declare the death of the high street, the opening of two DTC stores in the same neighborhood is an indication that reports may often be exaggerated.

 “The highstreet is not dying.
 Brands that fail to evolve are,” adds Bell.
 “We see an exciting future on the high street for brands to grow stronger by bringing the best of both online and offline worlds together to improve customer experience.”